 Gender, Work and Economy: Unpacking the Global Economy, Cambridge: Polity Press, 2013.

 “Historical and Contemporary Perspectives on Global Labor Migration, Global Labor Migration: New Directions, edited by Eileen Boris, Heidi Gottfried, Julie Greene, and Joo-Cheong Tham.
-University of Illinois Press, forthcoming.
+University of Illinois Press, 2023.

 “Convergence and Divergence in Public Gender Regimes — Germany and Japan in National and World Regional Comparison,” (with Karen Shire), Geschlechterungleichheiten in Arbeit, Familie und Wohlfahrtsstaat, edited by Irene Dingeldey.
 Vienna: Campus Verlag, 2021.